Understanding and Defining the Roles

 What is a ‘Lived and Living Experience role’?

-Personal Lived Experience workers have life-changing, first hand challenges with distress and adversity, accessed support services or attempted to access services, had periods of healing/recovery, and are employed in diverse roles to use their built or lived expertise to help other people accessing services.
+Personal Lived Experience workers have life-changing or defining, firsthand challenges with distress and adversity, accessed support services or attempted to access services, had periods of healing/recovery, and are employed in diverse roles to use their built or lived expertise to help other people accessing services.

-Family/carer workers have life-changing experiences witnessing, walking beside and/or supporting someone with significant challenges, service use or attempts to access services, periods of healing/personal recovery, and are employed in diverse roles to use their built or lived expertise to help other people who are supporting family or significant others.
+Family/carer/supporters have life-changing experiences witnessing, journeying with and supporting someone with significant challenges, through service use or attempts to access services and periods of healing/personal recovery, and are employed in diverse roles to use their built or lived expertise to help other people who are supporting family or significant others.

-Lived Experience roles are not only informed by an individual’s experience with adversity, service use or even recovery, rather it’s how those experiences are contextualised in relation to Lived Experience concepts and literature, as well as shared issues of marginalisation, loss of identity and impacts on personal agency.
+Lived and Living Experience roles are not only informed by an individual’s experience with adversity, service use or even recovery, rather it’s how those experiences are contextualised in relation to Lived Experience concepts and literature, as well as common experiences of marginalisation, loss of identity and impacts on personal agency.

 Ultimately, Lived Experience work is about how experiences are understood and applied to benefit others.

-Lived Experience workers are commonly employed in settings and services focused on: mental health, disability, suicide prevention, harm reduction, and alcohol and other drug use, to improve outcomes for people accessing services, their families and significant others.
-Increasingly Lived Experience roles are also being established within the wider workforce, in industries such as mining, construction and energy to improve the wellbeing of workers.
+Lived Experience workers are commonly employed in settings and services focused on: mental health, disability, suicide prevention, harm reduction/alcohol and other drug use, homelessness, veterans and increasingly in other social services to improve outcomes for people accessing services, their families and significant others.
+Progressively, Lived Experience roles are also being established within wider industries such as mining, construction and energy to improve the wellbeing of workers.

-Lived Experience roles are varied and include positions providing; direct support, advocacy, management, research, education, training and/or consultancy.
+Lived and Living Experience roles are varied and include positions providing direct support, advocacy, management, research, education, training and/or consultancy.

 What is the lived experience needed for Lived and Living Experience roles?

-Challenges with distress and adversity (e.g. mental health and/or alcohol and other drug use) that significantly impact a person’s life so much they redefine their idea of themselves, their vision for the future and their place in the world.
+Challenges with distress and adversity (e.g. disability, mental health, alcohol and other drug use) that significantly impact a person’s life so much they significantly incfluence their idea of themselves, their vision for the future and their place in the world.

 OR

-Experiences supporting someone else with distress and adversity (e.g. mental health and/or alcohol and other drug use) that significantly impact the supporter’s life so much they redefine their idea of themselves, their vision for the future and their place in the world.
+Experiences supporting someone else with distress and adversity (e.g. disability, mental health, alcohol and other drug use) that significantly impact the supporter’s life so much they significantly influence their idea of themselves, their vision for the future and their place in the world.

 +